 Yes.
 Everyone counts and everyone’s count makes a difference.
 Every person’s participation helps their community and its children by determining the median income level of the community.
 Those numbers will bring needed assistance through federal dollars back to the community in the form of public health, construction of federal roads, and school aid.

 Yes.
 The Census counts both citizens and non-citizens, including undocumented immigrants.
 Historically, undocumented immigrants have been undercounted.
 Difficulties with the English language affect the ability of many individuals to understand and answer the Census.
-The potential inclusion of a controversial citizenship question also threatens to result in a significant Census undercount.
-Moreover, many non-citizens may be suspicious of government agencies and fear that responding to the questions in the Census may result in their deportation or incarceration by immigration and law enforcement officials.
+Although the controversial citizenship question will no longer be printed on the Census, many non-citizens may still be suspicious of government agencies and fear that responding to the questions in the Census may result in their deportation or incarceration by immigration and law enforcement officials.
+While federal law prohibits personal information from being shared, even with another government agency, many are understandably still worried.

 No. If a person skips a question on the Census, the Census Bureau will still accept the form even though it is incomplete.
 If a person skips several questions, or does not return the form, a Census enumerator will come to the residence to ask the same questions on the form.